ros2/demos/lifecycle/README.rst

    [lc_client] Node lc_talker has current state active.

 makes the lifecycle talker change its state to active.
-Active means that all publishers and timers are now activated.
-Therefore the messages are now getting published.
+That means all publishers and timers are now activated and herefore the messages are now getting published.

 .. code-block:: bash